sulianthual/scribbler/README.md

 The UI consists of a drawing area, a row of drawing tools, a row of color slots and several menu buttons.
 The main controls are as follows:

 - Press "+" in the menu to expand dock, and when expanded press "-" to minimize again.
 Expanding gives you more space to draw.
 Note: do not "Make Floating" the dock and expand/minimize altogether or the plugin will close.
-If the plugin closes disable/reenable it again in Project Settings/Plugins.
 Best practice is to not use "Make Floating".

 - Press "X" to hide the menu, press again to show.
 This is helpful if collapsing the dock (as buttons otherwise overlap, its basically janky).